-During the hot summer days, the soil for outdoor plants tend to dry out rather quickly and, thus, should be observed and watered as needed.
+During the hot summer days, the soil for outdoor marijuana plants tend to dry out rather quickly and, thus, should be observed and watered as needed.
 Compost and water-holding crystals can help the soil hold water for extended periods of time.

 If the soil is covered with some kind of mulch, the water will be evaporated at a much decreased rate.
 Wood chips, compost, hay, dried leaves, newspapers, and even rugs will be effective.
 Want to know more about growing marijuana?
 Get a free guide about growing marijuana at this link here.

 Symptoms: You’ll see no discoloration.
 The leaves will droop (but won’t be wilted) with an unhealthy and fatigued aesthetic.
 Growth will slow to a crawl (if even that).

-The Problem: Plants that suffer from overwatering will develop an anaerobic condition (i.e. a condition in which oxygen is absent).
+The Problem: Marijuana plants that suffer from over-watering will develop an anaerobic condition (i.e. a condition in which oxygen is absent).
 Roots cannot use carbon dioxide, but they need oxygen.
 That oxygen generally comes from the air pockets between soil particles.
 When the roots don’t have an adequate oxygen supply, they cannot function right and will eventually lose their potency.
 Because of this, roots are much more susceptible to pathogens.